 “I want to look in more houses,” Brenna insisted.
 She had the impression the whole town was open to our perusal — we could walk through any door we wanted.

 “Let’s eat first,” I proposed in lieu of explanation as we left Pat’s shop.

 “Our grill is off,” the girl behind the bar cautioned as we entered the Idaho Hotel restaurant.¹ “I have pies or the things over there,” she explained with a gesture toward some candy bars and bananas.

 “Are we going to look for gold now?”
 Brenna asked.
 Her mom had apparently asked her to bring some back, a request Brenna took seriously.
 I kept hearing about the gold.

 After finishing our pie we headed up War Eagle Mountain above town to seek those riches.
-Jessica and I had stopped at a mine shaft there¹ that I thought might satisfy our quest.
+Her mom and I had stopped at a mine shaft there¹ that I thought might satisfy our quest.
 Unfortunately, it had been blasted shut.

 Brenna has been curious about death lately so, continuing up the mountain, we stopped next to look at the cemetery of an old War Eagle mining town, Fairview, whose hundred-some buildings were destroyed by fire in October 1875.¹

 For a decade after 1864, most of Silver City’s fabulous mineral wealth came from upper War Eagle Mountain, which rises a vertical mile above [the plain].
 With lodes far richer than those found elsewhere, War Eagle miners fought a series of violent wars for control of valuable claims.
 Troops from Fort Boise finally had to intervene in a one-armed clash in 1868.
 San Francisco bank failures ended production there in 1875 and thriving camps became ghost towns.¹

 Brenna was dissatisfied with the anonymous markers — “why?”, “how come?”
 I don’t know.